 It is vital that everyone who works with children and young people can recognise and report the signs of abuse at the earliest opportunity so that harm can be stopped.

-The NSPCC website also has useful information about how to recognise the signs of abuse.
-Visit the NSPCC website page, When to worry about a child.
+The NSPCC website provides useful information about how to recognise the signs of abuse.
+Visit the NSPCC web page.

 The term grooming refers to the deliberate actions taken by an adult to form a trusting relationship with a child with the intent of later having sexual contact.

 The act of grooming a child sexually may include activities that are legal and might be considered harmless in and of themselves, but that later lead to sexual contact.
 This is done to gain the child's trust as well as the trust of those responsible for the child's well-being.
 Children are less likely to report a crime if it involves someone that the child knows, trusts, and cares about.